 - Scheduling Meetings in our Busy World

 - Use technology to schedule (Doodle), meet (Zoom, Go To Meeting, Google Hangout) and share documents (Google Docs, DropBox).
 Also consider meeting before existing board meetings.

 - Staff members are increasingly playing administrative roles for committees.
 Clarify staff expectations and roles.

 Committees are supposed to be the work horses of boards.
 When they don’t function properly then the executive committee, the board as a whole or the staff are often left picking up the pieces.
 Or is some scenarios, simply little progress is made.

 Getting the committee structures correct, and populating them and managing them with the right people are the keys to strong governance and propelling your organization forward.
 To be sure, it is easier said than done.

-Nanette Fridman, MPP, JD, is founder and principal of Fridman Strategies, a consulting firm specializing in strategic planning, financial resource development, governance and leadership coaching.
+Nanette Fridman, MPP, JD, is President of Fridman Strategies, Inc., a consulting firm specializing in strategic planning, financial resource development, governance and leadership coaching.
 She is a frequent speaker, trainer, workshop presenter and facilitator.
 Nanette is the author of “On Board: What Current and Aspiring Board Members Must Know About Nonprofits & Board Service.”
 She can be reached at firstname.lastname@example.org